 Students are encouraged to write their research results in the form of a discussion paper as early as possible.
 All students should present their research at least once in the departmental workshop most suitable for their topics.
 Students are also encouraged to submit research papers to professional journals and present their research at professional conferences.
-Students may apply for small grants from the Sidney I. Simon Fund or the Graduate School-New Brunswick (see related section) to travel to conferences to present their research.
+Students may apply for small grants from the department or Graduate School (see related section) to travel to conferences to present their research.

-The final dissertation must be formatted according to the "Style Guide for Thesis and Dissertation Preparation," issued by the Graduate School-New Brunswick and all dissertations must be submitted electronically to the university library.
+The final dissertation must be formatted according to the "Style Guide for Thesis and Dissertation Preparation," issued by the Graduate School and all dissertations must be submitted electronically to the university library.